MooseTheBrown/psmoveinput/README.md

 Configuring and running
 -----------------------
-psmoveinput needs to be run by root user in order to interact with uinput module. psmoveinput recognizes several command-line options and reads its configuration from a file.
+psmoveinput recognizes several command-line options and reads its configuration from a file.
 The location of configuration file is specified with -c or --config command line options.
 During psmoveinput installation default configuration